 - Using glass bowls and a brush with a metal ferrule.

-- Mixing the chemcials in a rusty jar.
+- Mixing the chemicals in a rusty jar.

-- Mixing the chemcials in a rusty jar and leaving the mixed solution in the rust for 24 hours before coating the paper.
+- Mixing the chemicals in a rusty jar and leaving the mixed solution in the rust for 24 hours before coating the paper.

 A negative and a Stouffer step wedge were used to make four prints.
 The prints using solution A (top image) and B from the glass bowl and solution C from the rusty jar were almost identical.
 But, the print using solution D that had been sitting in the rusty jar for 24 hours was quite different (bottom image).
 The highlights had oxidized and turned blue.

 True or false?
 The conclusion: False!
 Though a rusty jar is not recommended when mixing chemicals – a brush with a metal ferrule can be used with no harm.
-If there is a reaction, it is too small to be noticable.
+If there is a reaction with cyanotypes and rust, it is too small to be noticeable.

 - Buy eBook directly from us ($12.99 download direct)